• Skip to primary navigation

 • Place teaspoonful sized amounts of dough onto the prepared baking trays (leaving enough room to allow for spreading).

 • Bake for 15-20 minutes or until golden.
-Allow to cool on the trays for 10 minutes before transferring to a wire rack to cool completely (please note that the ANZACS will firm up on cooling).
+Allow to cool on the trays for 10 minutes before transferring to a wire rack to cool completely (note - the ANZACS will firm up on cooling).

 Thermomix Method